Get in touch with an expert at 800-880-4479

 Rummaging can interfere with routines and increase caregiver fatigue.
 Constant searching may cause frustration for the person with Alzheimer when items cannot be found, which can lead to agitation.

 Trying to stop rummaging completely usually increases distress.
-A safer approach is guiding the behavior rather than correcting it.
+Instead, a safer and more effective approach is to guide the behavior, provide reassurance, and create opportunities for safe searching.

 Rummaging is a symptom of the disease, not a behavior that can be “trained away”.

-Practical Ways to Manage Rummaging in Alzheimer
+How to Manage Rummaging in Dementia: Practical Strategies

 {Tip}

-Pro Tip
+Caregiver Tip

 Rotate the items in a rummaging drawer occasionally to keep it engaging without overwhelming the person.